AkitaEngineering/Akita-Meshtastic-Delivery-Navigator/README.md

 # Akita Meshtastic Delivery Navigator

-This project provides a system for delivery and dispatch using Meshtastic, enabling real-time tracking and management of delivery units.
+This Akita Engineering project provides a system for delivery and dispatch using Meshtastic, enabling real-time tracking and management of delivery units.

 ## Features